josalvatorre/monorepo-alpha/abacus/genesis/README.md

 # Genesis

 Genesis manages our platform infrastructure.
-It automates the deployment of base images for Bazel to consume and our Terraform-defined infrasructure.
+It automates the deployment of base images for Bazel to consume and our Terraform-defined infrastructure.
-The automation is orchestrated using GitHub Actions.
+GitHub Actions orchestrates these deployments.

 ## Background

-### Platform infrasructure vs app infrasructure
+### Platform infrastructure vs app infrastructure

-We can divide infrasructure into two parts: platform and app.
+We can divide infrastructure into two parts: platform and app.
 Genesis handles platform infrastructure.

-App infrastructure includes all of the resources (mostly AWS resources such as databases and servers) required to run the app in a single stage (e.g. production).
+App infrastructure includes all of the resources (mainly AWS resources such as databases and servers) required to run the app in a single stage (e.g., production).
 We'll define it in SST v3 Ion.

 Platform infrastructure is the cross-stage infrastructure.
 It includes AWS account definitions, CI/CD pipelines for deploying the app infrastructure, and container images for Bazel to consume.

 ### How Bazel builds container images

-To build an OCI image with Bazel, you need a base image already available locally or a remote repository.
+To build an OCI image with Bazel, you need a base image that is available locally or through a remote repository.
+Only then can Bazel create new images with additional layers on top of that base image.

+@josalvatorre thinks this limitation of being unable to build base images is because Bazel's hermeticity restriction would make it extremely difficult to cover every use case that Dockerfile can cover.
+Dockerfiles can execute arbitrary code, making them more powerful but non-hermetic and incompatible with Bazel.

-You reference that base image using the ["oci pull" rule from `rules_oci`][4].
+You reference the base image using the ["oci pull" rule from `rules_oci`][4] at the monorepo root level.
-This is secured through checksum validation.
-It shouldn't be possible for Bazel to conume the wrong image.
+The pulling process is secured by checksum validation, so it should be impossible for Bazel to conume the wrong image.
-After doing that, you can freely build on top of it using other `rules_oci` rules.

 ## Design

 ### Requirements

 We need a system to automatically create OCI images and upload them into a public ECR repository for Bazel to consume.
-The ECR repository is public so that anybody with access to the code can use its images.
+The ECR repository is public so anybody with access to the code can use its images.

-The system also needs to manage our [AWS organization][3] and engineer auth.
+The system must also manage our [AWS organization][3] and engineer auth.
 Engineers should sign in through the [AWS Identity Center][1].
 Creating a new AWS account should be a matter of code changes.

-Infrastructure should be defined in Terraform code.
+Infrastructure should be defined as Terraform code.
 The deployment should happen in a predefined environment, preferably in a container so that an engineer can develop locally.

 ### Workflows

 Our GitHub Actions workflows should be able to do the following.

-* Block PR merge if an OCI image cannot be built.
+* Block PR merge if the base image fails to build.
 * On merge, re-build and push the new OCI image to the public ECR repository.
 * Deploy Terraform code to manage the AWS organization after pushing the image.